christopher-cao/moosings/content/posts/garage-door.md

 It's easy to reduce a creative process down to discrete key moments and landmarks.
 A recipe could be reduced to 1) slice the vegetables, 2) prepare the sauce, 3) mix together and roast.
 It's easy to glaze over the connective tissue, the fibers that hold everything together.
 The reality is that creative processes are continuous machines, not just snapshots of key moments.
 It's not just about slicing the vegetables or trimming the artichoke, it's about the way you hold the knife, the way you organize the work bench, how the ingredients are stored.
 There are so many details to be unveiled just by attentively watching someone operate.
 You have the main landmark – the skill, technique, or step – but you also have the adjacent structures behind the scenes that support it.
 They're the infrastructure, not the sexy main attraction.
 They're the plumbing and the electrical lining and the insulation, not the architectural masterpiece.
-I recently read an interview with an accomplished animator [1] who was inspired by his mentor's attention to crafstmanship, even the way he held his pencil.
+I recently read an interview with an accomplished animator [1] who was inspired by his mentor's attention to craftsmanship, even the way he held his pencil.
 It's these kinds of mundane yet essential things that are only revealed when you have that opportunity to watch someone work with the garage door up.